 Why do I perceive so little?

-What if I feel no sexual arousal?
+What if I do not feel sexual arousal?

 What results can I expect?